nefarius/ViGEm.github.io/docs/projects/ViGEm/How-to-Install.md

 - Download the [latest setup of ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases) according to your system architecture.
 The setup should be a file named `ViGEmBusSetup_xXX.msi`
 - Run the setup and follow the instructions until it is installed

 And congratulations!
-ViGEmBus
+ViGEmBus should now be installed and ready to use.

-If you ran into some error, have a look at our [troubleshooting section](#Troubleshooting).
+In case you are experiencing issues have a look at our [troubleshooting section](#Troubleshooting).

 ## Updating